adrawerofthings/p5.risoAtHome/README.md

 ## How to setup and run this code

 1. Setup a local server environment to run the HTML file in your web browser.
-I use [MAMP](https://www.mamp.info/en/downloads/) (the free version), but there are plenty of other options.
+Popular options include [MAMP](https://www.mamp.info/en/downloads/) (the free version runs as an app) and [Live Server](https://www.npmjs.com/package/live-server) (if you're comfortable with command line).
 You need to do this because your web browser won’t let you read from and download files from a random HTML file you’ve downloaded to a local folder.
 2. Download the code into a folder on this server.
 3. Open `index.html` in your web browser using a URL like `http://localhost:8888/p5risoathome/`